sunface/rust-by-practice/en/src/newtype-sized.md

 }
 ```

-3. 🌟🌟 The `newtype` idiom gives compile time guarantees that the right type of value is suplied to a program.
+3. 🌟🌟 The `newtype` idiom gives compile time guarantees that the right type of value is supplied to a program.
 ```rust,editable
 /* Make it work */
 struct Years(i64);